netplexflix/Movie-Recommendations-for-Plex/README.md

 - 🧠 **Smart Recommendations**: Analyzes your watch history to understand your preferences
 - 🏷️ **Label Management**: Labels recommended movies in Plex
 - 🎯 **Radarr Integration**: Adds external recommendations to your Radarr wanted list
-- ☑ **Selection**: Select which recommendations you wish to label and/or add to Radarr
+- ☑ **Selection**: Confirm recommendations to label and/or add to Radarr, or have it run unattended
 - 🔍 **Genre Filtering**: Excludes unwanted genres from recommendations
-- 📊 **Rating-Based**: Uses ratings to ensure quality recommendations
+- 🛠️ **Customizable**: Choose which parameters matter to you
-- ☑️ **Trakt Integration**: Uploads your Plex watch history to Trakt and gets personalized recommendations
+- ☑️ **Trakt Integration**: Uploads your Plex watch history to Trakt if needed and gets personalized recommendations
-- 🗃️ **Caching**: Keeps a cache of operations to speed up subsequent runs and limit API calls
+- 🗃️ **Caching**: Keeps a cache of operations to speed up subsequent runs, limit API calls, and avoid duplicates while syncing
 - 💾 **Path Mapping**: Supports different system configurations (NAS, Linux, Windows)
 - 📒 **Logging**: Keep desired amount of run logs